Willandra, Ryde: Willandra's restoration (1979-80)

 In 1990 the Roads & Traffic Authority (RTA) prepared an environmental impact statement for a road underpass to carry Devlin Street under Victoria Road, adjacent to Willandra.
 The demolition of some 16 houses and buildings, including one heritage item (Borambil) and relocation of another (Westward Cottage) and major earthworks had several effects.
 Devlin Street has moved slightly westward of its 1935 alignment and away from Willandra.
 Much of the surviving Ryde village context in the south-western part of Devlin's 1841 subdivision has been destroyed.
 There is now a permanent and obvious spatial separation of the house from the proposed historical precinct that covers the remnants of the old village.

 In the 1880s new transport routes separated the manor from the common.
 In the 1990s this has been repeated with the mansion now separated from its village.
 The southern vistas are now the principal contextual link remaining between the present Willandra and the mid-19th century Ryde House.

-Works associated with the Devlin Street Victoria Road underpass were undertaken from 1996-8.
+Works associated with the Devlin Street Victoria Road underpass were undertaken from 1996 to 1998.

 Willandra was transferred to the State Heritage Register on 2 April 1999.

-Willandra did retain this special association between the Ryde District Historical Society and the Ryde District Act Society, however, it’s believed that as of circa March 2022 that Willandra is solely managed by the Ryde District Historical Society.
+Willandra did retain this special association between the Ryde District Historical Society and the Ryde District Act Society, however, it is believed that as of circa March 2022 that Willandra is solely managed by the Ryde District Historical Society.